karsa-oy/mascope/README.md

 #### Dev mode

 The development environment works by running dev server commands listed in the [modules](#runtime-modules).
 These run `poetry` or `vite` dev servers and script to run other operations or services.
-By default, running `mascope dev run` spins up the `backend` and `frontend` dev servers and joins their logs to one output.
+By default, running
+`mascope dev run` spins up the `backend` and `frontend` dev servers and joins their logs to one output.
+To enable HMR for the `backend` on Windows, run `mascope dev run --reload`.
 You can also specify other modules (run `mascope module --runnable` to see which).
 For an overview of the `dev` mode api, run `mascope dev --help`.

 #### Prod mode